What’s the best Wacom tablet for your needs? Understanding the Intuos and Intuos Pro lines

 Dimensions: 8.25 x 0.4 x 6.7 inches

 The pen that comes with the Intuos line does not have an eraser.
 You can erase using your art program instead.
-The Intuos Pen is different than the Pro Pen that comes with the Intuos Pro.
-The Intuos Pen is thinner and has no eraser end.
+The Intuos Pen is different than the Pro Pen that comes with the Intuos Pro, whereas the Intuos Pen is thinner and has no eraser end.

 With Intuoses, most of the tablet is the active area.
 The buttons are in the top corners.
 The Intuoses have the benefit of saving desk space.